Board Members

 Joe Arndt

-Mr. Joe Arndt was elected to the Board of Education in November of 2025.
-His current term expires on December 31, 2029.
+Mr. Arndt was elected to his first term on the Board of Education in November 2025.
+His current term expires December 31, 2029.

 Lea Cobb

-Mrs. Lea Cobb was elected to the Board of Education in November of 2025.
-Her current term expires on December 31, 2029.
+Her commitment to service, equity, and strong relationships continues to guide her work on behalf of students, staff, and families across the district.
+Mrs. Cobb was elected to her first term on the Board of Education in November 2025.
+Her current term expires December 31, 2029.

 Chloe Green